 Bone marrow transplant

-A bone marrow transplant is a procedure that infuses healthy blood stem cells into your body to replace your damaged or diseased bone marrow.
+A bone marrow transplant is a procedure that infuses healthy blood-forming stem cells into your body to replace your damaged or diseased bone marrow.
 A bone marrow transplant is also called a stem cell transplant.

 Bone marrow transplants may use cells from your own body (autologous transplant) or from a donor (allogeneic transplant).